 In 2004 University alumnus John Tanenbaum ’85 began a funded internship to help English majors subsidize their housing, transportation, and other expenses in a summer independent study.
 Since 2006 the Tanenbaum Scholarship has helped make internships possible at an academic publishing house in Pittsburgh, a TV production team in Los Angeles, the American Red Cross, and the Legal Aid Society of Rochester.
 For more information, contact email@example.com.

-Applications for summer 2016 will be posted here during the spring 2016 semester.
+Applications for summer 2017 will be posted in the spring 2017 semester.

 A number of undergraduate students have refined their research and writing skills by interning with English Department faculty, the Robbins Library, and the library’s Department of Rare Books and Special Collections.
 Faculty have offered these students an opportunity to collaborate on their professional projects (Morris Eaves’s Blake/An Illustrated Quarterly, Alan Lupack’s Camelot Project, Russell Peck’s Cinderella website), and have supervised their original work in the university’s archives (for instance, on the Susan B. Anthony papers, the John Gardner papers, the Claude Bragdon archive, dime novels, and the Plutzik Library’s Heyen Collection of broadsides and first editions of contemporary poetry).
 The students’ work is featured on several library websites (http://www.lib.rochester.edu/rbk and http://www.lib.rochester.edu/camelot/carr-dh.htm).
 Students arrange these internships directly with the faculty who will be supervising their internship.